Here are the top ten ways to admire the golden foliage, beautiful views, and crisp autumn days in Winter Park:

 Mountain E-Bike Tour

 Covering more miles and seeing more sights is easy on an e-bike!
-This 3-hour tour gets you cruising the trails without breaking a sweat.
-Leave it to your guide to take you to the best lookouts and colorful aspen groves.
+This 5-mile tour gets you cruising the trails without breaking a sweat.
+Enjoy scenic views of the mountains as you make your way from Sunspot to Lunch Rock, all while learning about this incredible place from your knowledgeable guide.
 Get more info and book ahead here!

 Take in panoramic views of the Rocky Mountains and Fraser Valley on the Continental Divide Tour.
 You get to drive your own side by side ATV, but a knowledgeable guide will be with you to lead the way up Corona Pass.
 Grand Adventures is conveniently located in the Village Winter Park, so you can get to exploring in no time!

 Take to the water by SUP, canoe, kayak, or motor boat!
 Bring your own or rent your floating vessel of choice on Grand Lake.
 Grand Lake Marina offers all rentals through September 30th, and Trail Ridge Marina on Shadow Mountain Reservoir rents boats and kayaks through October 7th.
 The lakes are typically very chilly, so be sure to come prepared with layers and a wetsuit, if possible (otherwise you may want to stick to a motorized boat)!

 There are countless other ways to explore and enjoy Winter Park and the Fraser Valley in the fall… come discover for yourself!
 Book your stay at Winter Park Resort now to save 20% on lodging through November 13.
 See you soon!